Support

 Blank display

 Version 3.0 recovers on its own.
 A hardware watchdog reboots a wedged board, and WiFi self-heals after a blip.
 If the display is still blank after 30 minutes (and there hasn’t been a recent update), unplug and reconnect it.
-For persistent issues, get in touch with your error logs.
+If that doesn’t bring it back, here’s what to copy off it before you re-install.

 Can I buy a finished one?